Cloud Migration – Security Risks and How to Mitigate Them

 • Do not use untrusted IAC templates for creating cloud resources.

-• Run cloud configuration audit scans regularly and prioritize remediation.
+• Run cloud configuration audit scans on a regular basis and prioritize remediation.

 Conclusion

-A typical cloud assurance platform facilitates the quick assurance of data center and cloud applications and infrastructure.
+The quick assurance of data center and cloud applications and infrastructure is facilitated by a typical cloud assurance platform.

-The Cloud Assurance Platform helps companies improve their strategy test execution visibility, coverage, and compliance while assuring quality during secure cloud migration, data center transformation, and modernization initiatives.
+The Cloud Assurance Platform helps companies improve their strategy, test execution visibility, coverage, and compliance while assuring quality during cloud migration, data center transformation, and modernization initiatives.

-A good cloud assurance platform will enable you to use a catalog-based testing approach, enable cost predictability, accelerate time-to-market, and efficiently execute infrastructure test automation.
+A good cloud assurance platform will also enable you to use a catalogue-based testing approach, enable cost predictability, accelerate time-to-market, and execute infrastructure test automation with efficiency.

-Cigniti has a substantial body of technical and business differentiators that can help it achieve a niche in the cloud migration assurance space.
+Cigniti has a strong body of technical and business differentiators which can help it achieve a niche in the cloud migration assurance space.

-The business differentiators include independent testing services, early warning signals, and vertical-specific expertise in understanding business processes and requirements across verticals to deliver value-added solutions.
+The business differentiators include independent testing services, early warning signals, and vertical specific expertise in understanding of business processes and requirements across verticals to be able to deliver value-added solutions.

 Get maximum value from your cloud transformation journey with Cigniti’s Cloud Migration Assurance services.
 Schedule a discussion with us to consult with our experienced team of cloud migration assurance experts.